kimdurante/intro-to-gdal/content/raster.md

 <img src="https://raw.githubusercontent.com/kimdurante/intro-to-gdal/master/images/SF1987_4326.png" width="500">

+This output contains a black border around the image which in this case isn't too noticeable.

 ## Tile Indexing
 <br/>
 Create a shapefile containing a record for each input raster file and a polygon geometry outlining the extent